Mercateo/rest-demo-feature/Readme.md

 * Feature Toggling and Link generation just work with annotations in our link-building framework.
 One only has to write com.mercateo.demo.feature.FeatureFieldChecker and com.mercateo.demo.feature.FeatureMethodChecker.
 Having all the advantages of declarative programming.
 **Note:** The com.mercateo.demo.feature.Feature and the feature checkers are only simple "mocks", of course one can bring here own Annotations and frameworks like [togglz]{https://www.togglz.org/}.

-# The resource way to do things
+# The resource way
+In the orders resource you can see a send-back link in two diffent ways.
+The links are "http://localhost:9090/orders/2/send-back" vs. "http://localhost:9090/returns".
+The first one is the **object oriented way** to send an order back, the secound the **resoure way**.

+In more detail:

 After starting the server, the resource http://localhost:9090/orders/2 looks like (omitting some lines):
 ```javascript
    {